abcxyz/abc/README.md

 The spec file, named `spec.yaml` describes the template, including:

 - A human-readable description of the template
+- The version of the YAML schema that is used by this file; we may add or remove fields from spec.yaml
-- What inputs are needed from the user (e.g. their service name)
+- What inputs are needed from the user (e.g. their GCP service account name or the port number to listen on)
-- The sequence of steps to be executed by the CLI when rendering the template (e.g. "replace every instance of `__replace_me_service_name__` with the user-provided input named `service_name`).
+- The sequence of steps to be executed by the CLI when rendering the template (e.g. "replace every instance of `__replace_me_service_account__` with the user-provided input named `service_account`).

-The following is an example spec file.
+Here is an example spec file.
 It has a single templated file, `main.go`, and during template rendering all instances of the word `world` are replaced by a user-provided string.
 Thus "hello, world" is transformed into "hello, $whatever" in `main.go`.

 ```yaml
 api_version: 'cli.abcxyz.dev/v1alpha1'